-As a Leadership, we are committed to supporting all workers and ensuring they receive support and supervision.
-All workers will be issued with a code of conduct towards children, young people and adults.
+As a Leadership, we are committed to supporting all workers (both paid and voluntary) and ensuring they receive support and supervision.
+All workers will be issued with a code of conduct towards children, young people, and adults.
 A code of conduct towards children, young people and adults should be drawn up in consultation with the Safeguarding Coordinator and activity leaders that all workers agree to follow.
 It is important there is a culture of dignity and respect towards those being cared for.
 This can be achieved by workers:

-- understanding our safeguarding policy and good working practice - listening to children, young people and adults - respecting boundaries and the privacy of those being cared for - knowing how to deal with issues of discipline in line with our code of conduct
+- Understanding our safeguarding policy and good working practice - Listening to children, young people, and adults - Respecting boundaries and the privacy of those being cared for - Knowing how to deal with issues of discipline in line with our code of conduct